Dragan Džajić

 Dragan Džajić (Драган Џајић; born 30 May 1946) is a Serbian football administrator and former player who is the current president of the Football Association of Serbia from 14 March 2023.

 Džajić is widely considered to be one of the best footballers to emerge from the former Yugoslavia, and one of the greatest left wingers of all time.
 Džajić was known for his crosses, passes, dribbling with great pace, natural technique and his left footed free kicks.

-In November 2003, to celebrate UEFA's Jubilee, he was selected as the Golden Player of Serbia and Montenegro by the Football Association of Serbia and Montenegro as their most outstanding player of the past 50 years.
+In November 2003, to celebrate UEFA's Jubilee, Džajić was selected as the Golden Player of Serbia and Montenegro by the Football Association of Serbia and Montenegro as their most outstanding player of the past 50 years.

 Club career

 Born on 30 May 1946, in the small town of Ub, 60 kilometres outside Belgrade, Džajić's football career (1961–1978) was spent primarily with Red Star Belgrade.
 A left winger, his career with the club spanned 590 games and 287 goals by winning five league titles and four Yugoslavian Cups.
 In 1969, Džajić received the Sport newspaper's Golden Badge award for Yugoslavia's best athlete.
 He is considered to have been one of the most important players in the history of the club and is one of only five players to have been awarded the Zvezdine zvezde status.